Black-Hole Formation

 * And observation: Results show that, just like matter accreting onto a black hole is never actually seen to cross the horizon because to an outside observer it would appear to take an infinite time to do so, collapsing matter would also never be seen to form an event horizon.

-In Astrophysics > s.a. black-hole phenomenology; gravitational collapse [including Hoop conjecture].
+Mechanisms > s.a. black-hole phenomenology [including stages in black-hole evolution]; gravitational collapse [including Hoop conjecture]; primordial.

 @ Binary systems: Alvi & Liu GRG(02)gq/01 [tidally induced].